jnozzi/cocoadev.com/markdown/NSObjectsDefaultBindImplementation.md

-I'm doing some Cocoa programming with General/CocoaBindings and I get slightly confused when I try to create a custom controller (view) with bindings.
+I'm doing some Cocoa programming with CocoaBindings and I get slightly confused when I try to create a custom controller (view) with bindings.

-I have a custom General/NSImageView that I call P<nowiki/>refImageView.
-The P<nowiki/>refImageView class exposes a binding named "cutting" in the initialize method and has General/KeyValueCoding compliant accessor methods for the member.
-P<nowiki/>refImageView differs from a regular General/NSImageView in that images are always scaled to fill the whole the image view, but the cutting member determines if the image should be stretched disproportionally or have edges cut off if the image and the image view have different proportions.
+I have a custom NSImageView that I call P<nowiki/>refImageView.
+The P<nowiki/>refImageView class exposes a binding named "cutting" in the initialize method and has KeyValueCoding compliant accessor methods for the member.
+P<nowiki/>refImageView differs from a regular NSImageView in that images are always scaled to fill the whole the image view, but the cutting member determines if the image should be stretched disproportionally or have edges cut off if the image and the image view have different proportions.

-    General/PrefImageView.h
+    PrefImageView.h
 - (void) setCutting:(BOOL)b;
 - (BOOL) isCutting;

-General/PrefImageView.m
+PrefImageView.m
 + (void) initialize {
 	[self exposeBinding:@"cutting"];
 }